ericstrobl/PCp/README.md

 # PCp

-This is a MATLAB implementation of PC with p-values.
+This is a MATLAB implementation of PC with p-values (PC-p).
+The algorithm returns edge-specific p-values for all edges in the CPDAG using order-independent skeleton discovery (as in PC-stable), v-structure orientation, and orientation rule application.

 - PC_with_pval.m is the main file